tk755/q/README.md

 Use `q` without specifying a command to build on previous responses and run contextualized multi-turn commands:

 ```
-$ q -r did they went away of town
+$ q -w nba champions
-Did they leave town?
+The Oklahoma City Thunder won the 2025 NBA Finals, defeating the Indiana Pacers 4-3. (nba.com)
-$ q now like a sarcastic pirate
+$ q champion odds
-Arr, did they set sail and abandon this here town?
+As of July 4, 2025, the Oklahoma City Thunder are favored to win the 2025-26 NBA Championship, with odds of +210.
+Other top contenders include the Cleveland Cavaliers at +750, New York Knicks at +1600, and Houston Rockets at +850. (findbet.com, espn.com)
 ```

-This enables many useful follow-up interactions, like interactively refining generated code:
+This enables many useful follow-up interactions, such as interactively refining generated code:

 ```
 $ q -s get cuda version